-Additionally, respondents strive to accumulate experience, either seafaring locally internationally, and undergo requisite training to address the demand for experienced seafarers.
+Additionally, respondents strive to accumulate seafaring experience, either locally or internationally, and undergo requisite training to address the demand for experienced seafarers.
 However, the study reveals that certain challenges, such as educational qualifications and financial expenditures, correlate significantly with coping strategies, while others, like training, health/medical concerns, and seafaring experience, do not demonstrate significant relationships.
 These findings suggest that Filipino Seafarers employ diverse coping mechanisms to navigate deployment challenges, yet certain aspects require further investigation to understand their impact fully.